open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 ## Alternative
 ### Support user-defined scheduler
 As and end user, can specify the user-defined scheduler name in placement, and let a customized scheduler to generate placement decision.
-In this way, can also achieve extensiable scheduling.
+In this way, extensible scheduling can also be achieved.

 Pros:
   - More flexible, the customized scheduler can schedule based on resource usage, SLA, metrics, etc.

 Cons:
   - More effort to write a customized scheduler.
+  - The customized scheduler needs to understand all the spec of placement api, the changes of the api.